Malaria

 Can malaria be prevented?

-Yes, with insecticide-treated bed nets, insecticides, and antimalarial medications.
+Yes, prevention measures include using insecticide-treated bed nets, wearing protective clothing, and taking antimalarial medications.

 How is malaria diagnosed?